 We have measures in place to protect against accidental loss and unauthorised access, use, destruction, or disclosure of data including the following:

-At any point while we are in possession of your personal data, you, the data subject, have the following rights:
+At any point while we are in possession of your personal data you, the data subject, have the following rights:

-The GDPR gives you greater control over your data held by us.
+GDPR gives you greater control over your data held by us.

 You may express your rights, in writing or verbally, by addressing your request to SiT, by:

-Providing an additional, appropriate security measure, we may need identification or other information to confirm who you are.
+We may need identification or other information to confirm who you are.
 This will clarify your right to access the data and exercise your rights and avoid incorrect disclosures.